tumblr/genesis/testenv/README.md

    stage2.erb

 * How to test or develop
-Following is basic information about testing or developing the different parts of genesis and the testenvironment.
+Following is basic information about testing or developing the different parts of genesis and the test environment.
 When I say "boot the target" you can do that or use the snooper host to manually run genesis-bootstrap instead.

 * one of the GEMs
  - Modify source